MkSlwy/MkSlwy/README.md

 ---
 ## 🔍 What I’m Currently Interested In

-I’m always looking to understand **how things work under the hood** — both in software and hardware.
+I’m always looking to understand **how things work at a deeper level** - both in software and hardware.
 Right now, I’m especially interested in:

-- Diving deeper into **React’s internals** — reconciliation, rendering, and performance optimization
+- Diving deeper into **React’s internals** - reconciliation, rendering, and performance optimization
 - Learning more about **how computers and operating systems work** at a low level
 - Exploring other JavaScript frontend frameworks and libraries like **Vue.js**, **Three.js**, and **Svelte**
 - Improving my **UI/UX design skills** and workflow using tools like **Figma**